share49/IntoTheMultiverse/README.md

 ## Technical considerations

-In this project, I chose an MVVM architecture with Constructor-based Dependency Injection for testability purposes.
+In this project, I chose an MVVM-C architecture with Constructor-based Dependency Injection for testability purposes.
 I've also used Combine to manage the view's state (Easier to understand what the code is doing and to mantain).

 ## Improvements

-- Add Protocols to ViewModels to ease testability with a tool like Sourcery and allow it to be decoupled.
+- Add Protocols to ViewModels to ease testability with a tool like Sourcery and allow it to be decoupled
 - Increase test on the view controllers
 - Improve the UI in both UIKit views and SwiftUI
 - View controllers: Retry loading on failure